mkkravchenkoo/shopware-6-learning/README.md

 `./bin/console database:create-migration --name Bundle -p BundleExample` - it will create migration file `custom/plugins/BundleExample/src/Migration/Migration1680773769Bundle.php`
 then you have to create schema
 `./bin/console dal:create:schema`  -it will create file `schema/swag.sql`.
 It will contain sql queries.
 You can put them in migration file (Migration1680773769Bundle.php)
+`/bin/console database:migrate SwagBasicExample --all` - run manually.
+Or it can be run automatically while update/install plugin.
 ___
 ### Administration module